Looking for pool party ideas that will bring happy hours shared with friends?

 Having said that, we’d be inclined to go for a simple approach so that you can focus on being a great host, rather than worrying about overdoing a fine cut of beef.

-This is not the time to get out your best china.
-Concrete flooring around a pool is not fine china’s best friend.
+This is not the time to get out your best tableware.
+Paving or decking around a pool is not kind to dropped plates.
 For durable outdoor dining ideas, go for unbreakable melamine, or bamboo plates and bowls in bright colors, and choose napkins to fit the theme of your party.

 11. Make use of the pool house

-If you have a summer house, why not use it as a bar, where guests can help themselves to drinks, or as a serving station at lunchtime.
+As well as using it for a bar, make it a serving station at lunchtime.
 It’ll keep your food covered and out of the sun, and stop things like napkins blowing away in the breeze.

 12. Choose light fare

 13. Have a chill-out zone

 Comfy padded seating is ideal for this.
-Add a parasol to provide a little shade, and put together a mellow playlist of tunes to create a happy and sunny Ibiza vibe.
+Add a parasol to provide a little shade, and put together a mellow playlist of tunes to create a happy and sunny vibe.

 14. Don’t forget the ice cream

-Pudding may have already been served, but there’s always room for ice cream, especially on a hot day.
+Bathing suit or not, there’s always room for ice cream recipes, especially on a hot day.
 If there are any kids present, they will be very grateful to you, too.
-Go for cones if you want to keep washing up to a minimum.
+Go for cones if you want to keep cleanup to a minimum.

 15. Stay warm next to a firepit

-If you don’t have space to safely light a firepit, then you could provide blankets for any stragglers who wish to stay after the sun has set.
+If you don’t have space to safely light a firepit, then you could provide blankets for anyone who’s staying after the sun has set.

 What do you do at a pool party?